 2. Drain your hot water tank

-This step is very important and can be over looked.
-It is likely that your hot water tank is completely full.
-To avoid a costly repair you will need to drain the water.
+This step is very important and can be easily overlooked.
+It is likely that your hot water tank is completely full when you go to store it.
+To avoid a costly repair, you will need to drain the water.
 To do this you will open the hot water tank cover on the outside of the RV and unscrew the drain plug that is located on the bottom.
 Once the water is drained I recommend lightly screwing the plug back in to avoid misplacing it over the winter months.

 Avoid this costly repair!